 Commonwealth citizens have a few more options aside from standard visas.
-The first is the Right of Abode, which will generally apply to older people and retirees.
+The first is the Right of Abode, which generally applies to older people and retirees.
 The second option is an ancestry visa, which has fairly specific requirements.

 Can a US citizen live permanently in the UK?

 American citizens can live, travel and study in the UK for up to 6 months without a visa.
-You can’t, however, work, so you’ll need enough money to cover yourself for this period.
+You can’t work, so you’ll need enough money to cover yourself for this period.

-If you want to work or live permanently, you’ll have to follow the visa rules described above.
-In short, you’ll either need to invest money, have family living in the country, or have a skilled job lined up.
+If you want to work or live permanently, you must follow the visa rules described above.
+In short, you’ll either need to invest money, have a family living in the country, or have a skilled job lined up.

 The Right to Abode does apply to US and Canadian citizens.
 Providing you can remain in the UK for 5 years, you can then apply for Indefinite Leave to Remain before moving onto full citizenship status.